tegorman13/Dissertation/docs/Sections/htw_gfm.md

 the testing stage.

-The residuals of the model predictions for the testing stage (**?@fig-htw-resid-pred**) also show an unsurprising pattern across fitting methods - with models fit only to the test data showing the best performance, followed by models fit to both training and test data, and with models fit only to the training data showing the worst performance (note that y axes are scaled different between plots).
+The residuals of the model predictions for the testing stage (**?@fig-htw-resid-pred**) show an unsurprising pattern across fitting methods - with models fit only to the test data showing the best performance, followed by models fit to both training and test data, and with models fit only to the training data showing the worst performance (note that Y-axes are scaled different between plots).
 Although EXAM tends to perform better for both Constant and Varied participants (see also **?@fig-ee-e1**), the relative advantage of EXAM is generally larger for the Constant group - a pattern consistent across all three